EXECUTIVE STAFF

 Sports Director

-Davis is a junior Broadcasting-Communications major, with a minor in history, from Knoxville, Tennessee.
+Davis is a senior Broadcasting-Communications major, with a minor in history, from Knoxville, Tennessee.
 He is the co-host of award-winning weekly sports talk show The Bench.
-Davis also heads up the sports crew that calls Westview and UT Martin football and basketball games.
+Davis also heads up the sports crew that covers Westview and UT Martin football and basketball games.
 After graduation, he hopes to pursue a career in professional sports broadcasting.

 Dylan Ingram